letsbondiway/fastlane-plugin-airwatch_workspaceone/README.md

 This plugin features two actions :-
 1. deploy_build - To upload an iOS ipa OR Android APK to AirWatch/WorkspaceOne console.
-2. retire_previous_versions - To retire all active versions of the application on the AirWatch console except the latest version.
+2. retire_previous_versions - The main purpose of this action is to retire previous active versions of an application.
+This action takes a string parameter where you can specify the number of latest versions to keep if you do not want to retire all the previous active versions.
+3. delete_previous_versions - The main purpose of this action is to delete versions of an application.
+This action takes a string parameter where you can specify the number of latest versions to keep if you do not want to delete all the versions.

 ## Available options